 Her eyes were searching the area, wondering which room he’d come from.
 “Not like it’s some other town out there.”

 Tang Feng nodded.
-It was either he didn’t realize her attitude or had chose to ignore it.
+It was either he didn’t realize her attitude or had chosen to ignore it.
 “I was just with Tony and Cyndi.”

 She had on the look that said he should’ve known already.
 Yet she just cleared her throat.
 “No.”